careweather/oneil/README.md

 pip install -e oneil
 ```

-To debug Oneil, you can call the interpreter from a python file:
+To debug Oneil, you can call the CLI from a python file:

 ``` { .py }
 import oneil